Every church leader I know risks fastening their identity to the wrong thing.

 Your identity?
 You are an heir!
 Adopted!
 A baptized child of God!

 My guess is you know that.
-My guess is that you’re not living that.
-Not leading out of that.
+My guess is that sometimes you don’t live that.
+Or lead out of that.

 Leaders that live and function with this identity…